czsmith/HVAC-Monitor/README.md

 As is common with ESPHome projects, a separate secrets.yaml file holds all the "secret" passwords and encryptinn keys.

 ### Define the Probe Sensors
-Sharing a 1-wire bus, they are polled by ESPHome by address.
+Sharing a 1-wire bus, the probes are individually polled by ESPHome by address.
 We need to set up two ESPHome components: the 1-wire bus and the actual temperature sensors.

 The bus and Dallas protocol driver is configured:
 ```